wolo-wolo/Using-Grayscale-Frequency-Statistic-to-Detect-Manipulated-Faces-in-Wavelet-Domain/README.md

 ```

 # Statement
-This repository serves as example code only for ICML2021 review.
+This repository serves as example code only for paper review.